-If the family does not appear at the scheduled time, and was unable to reschedule the hearing in advance due to the nature of the conflict, the family must contact the BHA within 24 hours of the scheduled hearing date, excluding weekends and holidays.
+If the family does not appear within 20 minutes of the scheduled time, and was unable to reschedule the hearing in advance due to the nature of the conflict, the family must contact the BHA within 24 hours of the scheduled hearing date, excluding weekends and holidays.
 The BHA will reschedule the hearing only if the family can show good cause for the failure to appear, or if it is needed as a reasonable accommodation for a person with disabilities.
+If the family cannot show good cause for the failure to appear, or a rescheduling is not needed as a reasonable accommodation, the BHA's decision will stand.